20% of Proceeds for Variety Gummy Packs go to LGBTQ+

 Understanding CBD Product Label Lingo: CBD 101

-Before going into the terminology associated with CBD products, the most important thing you need to determine is that the products you are looking into have a Certificate of Analysis (COA) and are 3rd party lab-tested.
 You'll be looking for a batch number or a URL marked somewhere on the package that will lead you to a COA.
 A QR code is ideal so you can scan it to immediately get the lab results.
 The lab tests are to make sure it is safe and not contaminated with heavy metals or other dangerous substances, like mold.

 What are terpenes?

 Over 300 terpenes have been discovered in cannabis!
 Terpenes are natural chemical compounds in plants that produce aroma.
-Terpenes will affect the smell and taste, but also have a functional component; they can affect the efficacy and strength of cannabinoids like THC or CBD due to modulation of receptor sites.
+Terpenes will affect the smell and taste, but also have a functional component; they can boost the efficacy and strength of cannabinoids like THC or CBD due to modulation of receptor sites.Terps aren’t the ONLY part of aroma and flavor, but they’re believed to be the most important.

 What Is the Entourage Effect?